numaproj/numaflow/docs/user-guide/reference/sideinputs.md

 The Side Inputs are updated based on a cron-like schedule, specified in the pipeline spec with a trigger field.
 Multiple side inputs are supported as well.

-Below is an example of pipeline spec with side inputs.
+Below is an example of pipeline spec with side inputs, which runs the custom UDFs every 15 mins and broadcasts the changes if there is any change to be broadcasted.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1